JasonYao/JasonYao.github.io/content/about.md

   is just crazy).

 ### Education
-Like all NYU alumni, I too chose that great school to learn in after getting rejected from Columbia for the 7th time.
+Like all other people who chose to go to NYU, I too chose this great school to learn in after getting rejected from Columbia for the 7th time.

 There may or may not be a video of me singing "Hey there Columbia" to the tune of "Hey there Delilah" floating around somewhere.